XiuzeZhou/msLoRA/README.md

 ## 🚀 Core Features

-Modality-Specific Decoupling: Separate low-rank matrices for textual, visual, and auditory updates to eliminate gradient interference.Asymmetric Rank Allocation: Supports independent rank scaling (e.g., higher ranks for high-entropy visual features) to mitigate textual dominance.Cumulative Information Span: Theoretically and empirically proven to capture a broader functional subspace by decentralizing spectral energy.Halved Optimal Rank: Matches or exceeds standard LoRA performance using only ~50% of the rank budget.
+- **Modality-Specific Decoupling**: Separate low-rank matrices for textual, visual, and auditory updates to eliminate gradient interference.
+- **Asymmetric Rank Allocation**: Supports independent rank scaling (e.g., higher ranks for high-entropy visual features) to mitigate textual dominance.
+- **Cumulative Information Span**: Theoretically and empirically proven to capture a broader functional subspace by decentralizing spectral energy.
+- **Halved Optimal Rank**: Matches or exceeds standard LoRA performance using only ~50% of the rank budget.

 ## 📂 Project Structure